 About the developer

-Jon Shelness has lived in central Iowa for nearly 30 years.
-He grew up in the rural outskirts of New York City in Lewisboro, New York, and graduated from high school in Davis, California.
-Upon graduation, he took a cross-country road trip that included Iowa.
-He moved permanently to the Des Moines area in 1990 from the Upper East Side of Manhattan Island in New York City, embracing Iowa, its people and its values.
-During his years in Iowa, he has lived on farm acreages, in small towns, and now in Des Moines.
-He’s even “pulled” a calf.
+Jon Shelness, has lived in central Iowa for nearly 30 years.
+He grew up in the rural outskirts of New York City in Lewisboro, N.Y., and graduated from high school in Davis, Calif.
+Upon graduation, he took a cross-country road trip that included visiting friends in Iowa.
+He moved permanently to the Des Moines area in 1990 from the Upper East Side of Manhattan Island , immediately embracing Iowa, its people and its values.
+During his years as an Iowan, he has lived on farm acreages, in small towns and now lives in Des Moines.
+He has a broad range of life experiences from driving a cab in New York City to “pulling a calf” on an Iowa farm.

-Jon initially worked in the printing industry, and as a photographer and writer.
-In later years, he received his bachelor’s degree from Iowa State University in order to continue a 15-year career working with at-risk youth and juvenile offenders.
+In Iowa, Mr. Shelness initially worked in the printing industry, and as a photographer and writer.
+In later years, he worked with at-risk youth and juvenile offenders and received his bachelor’s degree from Iowa State University in order to continue his career.
 In 2013, he was recognized by the Iowa chapter of the National Association of Social Workers for his innovative work with delinquent youth.

-As Jon continued his education through graduate classes in criminal justice and public administration, a number of insights took him in a new direction.
-Jon’s family, friends, career, education and volunteerism—combined with his desire to contribute to society in a meaningful way—is the inspiration that has led to the development of My Property ID Registry.
+As Mr. Shelness continued his education through graduate classes in criminal justice and public administration, a number of insights took him in a new direction.
+His family, friends, career, education and volunteerism—combined with his desire to contribute to society in a meaningful way—are the inspiration that led to the development of My Property ID Registry.

 - Southwestern Hills Neighborhood Association.
 Board member.
 2012-present